 For titles, surrounding the title in quotes is optional, but if you have a colon in the title, you must surround the title with quotation marks.
+If you have a quotation mark within the title, escape it first with a backlash $\$.

-Keywords get populated into the metadata of the page for SEO.
+Values for keywords get populated into the metadata of the page for SEO.

-Tags must be defined in your \data/tags.yml list.
+Values for tags must be defined in your data/tags.yml list.
 You also need a corresponding tag file inside the tags folder that follows the same pattern as the other tag files shown in the tags folder.
-(Jekyll wont auto-create these tag files.) ""
+(Jekyll wont auto-create these tag files.)